anonymouscodeholic/developing_on_windows/README.md

 ![bash on wsl](images/wsl-bash.png)

 The shell feels native, you couldn't tell there's another kernel running it.
-There are no strange behaviours and annoyances, e.g copy-pasting just works.
+There are no strange behaviours and annoyances, e.g. copy-pasting just works.

 A cool feature is that the Windows file system is mounted, typically in `/mnt/c` allowing things like editing files on your Windows home directory using `vi` or `emacs`.